-Managed the defense of two related patent cases against Arctic Cat, one in the Federal Court in Canada and the other in the United States-both involving alleged recreational vehicle technology.
-These cases involved hundreds of asserted patent claims and (collectively) hundreds of millions in alleged damages.
-After separate trials in Canada and the United States, all asserted claims were proven either invalid or not infringed.
+Managed the defense of a patent case against Arctic Cat in the United States involving alleged recreational vehicle technology and hundreds of millions in alleged damages.
+After a jury trial in the United States, all asserted claims were proven either invalid or not infringed.

 Obtained on behalf of Arctic Cat Inc. the voluntary dismissal of all patent claims from a NPE asserting patent infringement on a vehicle patent after demonstrating the unenforceability of that patent.
 The dismissal was obtained shortly after the case was filed and without the need to engage in discovery or motion practice.

 Hysitron Corporation v.
 MTS Systems Corporation & MTS System Corporation v.
 Hysitron Incorporated (District of Minnesota).
 Managed two patent infringement actions against Hysitron’s largest competitor, MTS Systems Corp.
 Both cases resolved after MTS’s case against Hysitron was dismissed on summary judgement, and MTS agreed to pay Hysitron Inc. $7.5 million to resolve allegations that it infringed two of Hysitron’s nano-scale testing patents and broke competition and trademark laws.